-For what I’ve seen in the last few month, it seems that Mercurial (Hg) is a Distributed Version Control System (DVCS, or Distributed Source Code Management) that is becoming to replace Subversion (SVN) in many Open Source projects… at least when Git is not already in the place !
+For what I’ve seen in the last few month, it seems that Mercurial (Hg), a Distributed Version Control System (DVCS, or Distributed Source Code Management) is becoming to replace Subversion (SVN) in many Open Source projects… at least when Git is not already in the place!

 While I am in it, Hg and Git have both been started on april 2005, shortly after the announcement that the free version of BitKeeper will be stopped.